Uta Pippig: Career

 The daughter of two physicians, Pippig was born in Leipzig and began running at the age of 13 while a citizen of the former East Germany.
-She finished 14th in the marathon at the 1987 World Championships.
-In university, she was a medical student at the Humboldt University Berlin where, after passing her final exams, she chose to re-focus her attention exclusively on running professionally.
-She left East Germany in 1990 before German reunification.
+She finished 14th in the marathon at the 1987 World Championships in Rome.
+In university, she was a medical student at the Humboldt University Berlin and when the Berlin Wall came down in November 1989, she continued her studies at the Freie University of Berlin.
+After passing her final exams, she chose to re-focus her attention exclusively on running professionally.
+She left East Germany in 1990 before the German reunification.
 She won the Eurocross meeting in Luxembourg that year.

 Pippig's results on the track at 10,000 meters, include finishing sixth at the 1991 World Championships, seventh at the 1992 Olympic Games, and ninth at the 1993 World Championships.
 She also won a bronze medal at the 1991 World 15 km Road Race Championship.
+She held the half marathon world record for close to two years with a time of 67:58 she ran in Kyoto 1994.

 Pippig won the 1994 Boston Marathon in a lifetime best of 2:21:45, which at the time put her third on the world all-time list behind Ingrid Kristiansen and Joan Benoit.
 As of 2016, the time still ranks her second on the German all-time list behind Irina Mikitenko.
 Pippig won the 1996 Boston Marathon in the midst of ischemic colitis.
 This was incorrectly attributed to menstruation..
 Eileen McNamara's.
 At the 1996 Olympic Games, she dropped out of the marathon after 22 miles, having led earlier in the race.

+In 2006, Pippig founded Take The Magic Step to provide health information and charitable support to individuals and to organizations that promote wellness and education.
+In 2005, she was named to the board of advisors of the MIT Agelab in Massachusetts.
+In 2008, Pippig and her Take The Magic Step business consultant Michael Reger created the Take The Magic Step Foundation to provide financial and logistical support to organizations that promote education, fitness, and health.
+The foundation's mission is to improve the lives of underprivileged children through organizations already established to help others.
+The foundation supports organizations such as SOS Outreach in Colorado, the Louisa May Alcott Orchard House in Massachusetts, and the Kinderhilfe e.V. charity in Pippig's hometown of Petershagen, Germany.
+Since 2020 Pippig is part of the curatorium of Children for a better World e.V.
+Her recent program Run for Children brought the Berlin Marathon and Children for a better World together to help children in Berlin.